 The programs listed below, offered in partnership with The Neuro, provide scientists and researchers with opportunities to engage in novel cross-disciplinary research, integrating neuroscience with principles of engineering and the physical sciences.

-The NeuroEngineering Program and the Rio Tinto Laboratory of NeuroEngineering at the MNI
+The NeuroEngineering Program and the Rio Tinto Laboratory of NeuroEngineering at The Neuro

 In this program, graduate students and post-doctoral fellows engage in cross-disciplinary research.
 Their training teaches unique and highly prized skills that have the potential for significant clinical application.
-At the MNI, research activities of the NeuroEngineering Program are carried out within the Rio Tinto Laboratory of NeuroEngineering, made possible thanks to a $1 million donation by Rio Tinto in 2011.
+At The Neuro, research activities of the NeuroEngineering Program are carried out within the Rio Tinto Laboratory of NeuroEngineering, made possible thanks to a $1 million donation by Rio Tinto in 2011.

 For information, contact